Inklingo

 Demostrar vs. Mostrar

-Learners often confuse 'demostrar' and 'mostrar' because both can mean 'to show'.
-Remember that 'demostrar' is typically used for proving something abstract or factual, while 'mostrar' is more about presenting or explaining something concrete or a process.
+Learners often confuse 'demostrar' and 'mostrar'.
+Remember that 'demostrar' implies proving something is true (like innocence), while 'mostrar' is about showing or displaying information or a process.
+Think 'prove' for 'demostrar' and 'show' for 'mostrar'.

 Learn Spanish with Inklingo